the-gigi/conman/README.md

 conman
 ======

-A Python configuration manager that manages configuration variables and also can take care of command-line arguments and environment variables.
+A Python configuration manager that handles multiple configuration files and distributed configuration via etcd.